outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 		- other herb info
 			- https://www.mskcc.org/cancer-care/diagnosis-treatment/symptom-management/integrative-medicine/herbs/search

-		- I used a fast/keto diet + substance combinations like 'celastrol/ashwagandha' or 'holy basil/ashwagandha/milk thistle/moringa' to useful effect with brain cancer, regardless of other substances (other substances were useful, like baicalein/turmeric/ginger, but I avoided them to avoid excess organ damage from multiple supplements)
+		- I used a fast/keto/coconut oil diet + substance combinations like 'celastrol/ashwagandha' or 'holy basil/ashwagandha/milk thistle/moringa' to useful effect with brain cancer, regardless of other substances (other substances were useful, like baicalein/turmeric/ginger, but I avoided them to avoid excess organ damage from multiple supplements)
 			- https://www.amazon.com/Thunder-Tripterygium-Wilfordii-Anti-inflammatory-Immunosuppressive/dp/B0145XJQZ2/
 			- https://www.amazon.com/Gaia-Herbs-Ashwagandha-Liquid-Capsules/dp/B06XSTTX7C/
 			- also avoiding excess heat seemed to help (keeping temperature below 76 F), because heat shock proteins can help cancer grow
+			- 'garcinia cambogia, red yeast rice, calestrol, ashwagandha, Berberine, moringa, selenium, holy basil, milk thistle, piperlongumine' is a more complete combination with high coverage of functionality

 	- as an example of why you need to look up everything youre consuming: